zerotwooneone/percolator/source/Percolator.Application/README.md

 ### Error Handling and Exception Prevention

 This application layer serves as a security boundary.
 It is responsible for validating data and performing sanity checks **before** passing requests to the domain layers (`Percolator.Network`, `Percolator.Cryptography`).
+This includes enforcing rate limits on incoming requests.

 The domain layers operate on a "fail forward" policy and will throw exceptions on any data that violates their contracts.
 The application layer's primary error handling duty is to prevent these exceptions from occurring under normal conditions by rigorously validating all inputs.
 This ensures that domain-level exceptions represent true, unexpected security or logic violations, not routine validation failures.